Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Orchid in a clear plastic pot with holes in for added ventilation around the roots.

-Plastic pots also help you to determine whether the orchid needs watering or not as the orchids roots should appear green after watering and be allowed to dry slightly so that they turn silvery or light gray before giving the orchid a thorough watering.
+Plastic pots also help you to determine whether the orchid needs watering or not as the orchid’s roots should appear green after watering and be allowed to dry slightly so that they turn silvery or light gray before giving the orchid a thorough watering.

-The problem with plastic pots is that they are very light and with the orchids top heavy structure the orchid can topple over.
+The problem with plastic pots is that they are very light, and with the orchid’s top-heavy structure, the orchid can topple over.

-Orchid roots are a key indicator of health, so if the orchid begins to look unwell then you can simply take it out of the outer pot and inspect its roots for signs of rot through the clear plastic pot.
-Clear pots are also good because you can see whether the potting mix has decomposed to the point it needs replacing (orchids need repotting every 2 to 3 years).
+Orchid roots are a key indicator of health, so if the orchid begins to look unwell, then you can simply take it out of the outer pot and inspect its roots for signs of rot through the clear plastic pot.

 Best Soil for Orchids (Best Potting Mix)